readthedocs/readthedocs.org/docs/user/build-customization.rst

 * Environment variables are expanded in the commands (see :doc:`environment-variables`)
 * Each command is executed in a new shell process, so modifications done to the shell environment do not persist between commands
-* Any command returning non-zero exit code will cause the build to fail immediately
+* Any command returning non-zero exit code will cause the build to fail immediately (note there is a special exit code to :ref:`skip the build <build-customization:skip-build-based-on-a-condition>`)
 * ``build.os`` and ``build.tools`` are required when using ``build.jobs``